ElzaBiju/ElzaBiju-Skill-Match-Finder-Match-Candidates-with-Jobs-Learn-Missing-Skills/README.md

 HR teams evaluating candidates for different job roles.
 Students & professionals analyzing their readiness for a career path.
 Learning platforms recommending courses based on missing skills.
-Students & professionals analyzing their readiness for a career path.

-Learning platforms recommending courses based on missing skills.